isovector/draconian-results/pho.md

 Additional safety precautions are required in higher risk workplaces.

--   [Review communicable disease prevention guidance from WorkSafeBC]
+-   [Review COVID-19 prevention guidance from
+    WorkSafeBC]